AntonioFeijaoUK/www-antoniofeijao-com/docs/index.md

 ## Recent received feedbacks

-I. M.A.
 > "Nice DA presentation.
 Well Done Mate.
 > it is always enlightening looking at your designs.
 Trust me i have learned a lot.
 Thanks and well done."

-C. D.
+> by I. M.A.

 > "Thank you so much, I have been blocked for almost a week and with your help we just fix it in a couple of minutes"

-G. B.
+> by C. D.

 > "You are making an amazing contribution and it is very much appreciated."

- G. S.
+> by G. B.

 > "Please note that Antonio has been extremely helpful and supportive with the creation of our tactical SOC and I wanted to pass on my personal thanks for all his help.
- > Great attitude and can do spirit in challenging times most welcome."
+Great attitude and can do spirit in challenging times most welcome."
+> by  G. S

 (...)

-Others would say about me that I am a great additional to the organisation as individual contributor but I am also an excelent addition to any team and I am oftern seen as a [team player](https://uk.indeed.com/career-advice/career-development/team-player).
+Others would say about me that I am a great individual contributor and additional to the organisation,
+but I am also an excelent addition to any team, and I am often seen as a [team player](https://uk.indeed.com/career-advice/career-development/team-player).

 ----